ramiropolla/ffglitch.org/_posts/2020-09-16-cat_videos_pt_2.md

 ---

 The [previous post]({% post_url 2020-09-06-cat_videos %}) gave a simple
-tutorial on how to datamosh cat videos using FFmpeg and simple Unix commands.
+tutorial on how to datamosh cat videos using `ffgac` and simple Unix commands.
-This post is a follow-up, with more FFmpeg usage, more Unix commands, and more cats.
+This post is a follow-up, with more `ffgac` usage, more Unix commands, and more cats.

-The difference is that this post is more precise, using FFmpeg to split the videos one frame at a time.
+The difference is that this post is more precise, using `ffgac` to split the videos one frame at a time.

 0 - Choosing cat videos